 Americans are, technically at least, not allowed inside the museum and mausoleum, you will be asked about your nationality when entering.
 Although they don’t ask for ID.

-So if your American you will have to lie and say your from another country.
+So if you are American you will have to lie and say yours from another country.
 An American couple got refused entrance while I was there.

-Booth the Mausoleum and Museum is totally free of charge to enter.
+Booth the Mausoleum and Museum are totally free of charge to enter.

 On top of the Mausoleum is the 22ft/6,7m tall bronze statue of Che is referred to as the Ernesto Guevara Sculptural Complex.
 You will notice there´s a lot of locals hanging out at the big public square in front of the Mausoleum, it´s not Che pilgrims, but local´s hanging out for the WIFI (Not free)